sildeag/tuneR/README.md

 devtools::install_github("sildeag/tuneR")

+18/11/2016 changed to add roxygen2 export and dynamic calls

 If that fails either clone https://github.com/sildeag/tuneR.git to empty folder: 'folder name' and then in R use:

 source("'folder name'/R/convert_wac2wav.R")

 The git repository has examples of dynamic load dyn.load

 ## for windows 10 64-bit environment

- source("C:/users/sildeag/tuneR/R/convert_wac2wav.R")

- ## character vectors

 wac_filename <- c("C:/users/sildeag/tuneR/tests/Testfiles/test.wac")

 wav_filename <- c("C:/users/sildeag/tuneR/tests/Testfiles/test.wav")

- dyn.load("C:/users/sildeag/tuneR/src/tuneR.dll")
+convert_wac2wav(wac_filename,wav_filename)

 or

 ## for ubuntu 16.04 64-bit environment

- source("C:/home/sildeag/tuneR/R/convert_wac2wav.R")

 wac_filename <- c("/home/sildeag/tuneR/tests/Testfiles/test.wac")

 wav_filename <- c("/home/sildeag/tuneR/tests/Testfiles/test.wav")

- dyn.load("/home/sildeag/tuneR/src/tuneR.so")

-## and all operating environments use

- .Call("wac2wav", wac_filename, wav_filename,PACKAGE="tuneR")
+convert_wac2wav(wac_filename,wav_filename)

-Note: be careful in accessing the 'binary' wac files in both unix and windows at same time as EOF encoding may be slightly diffent.
+Note: be careful in accessing the 'binary' wac files in both unix and windows at same time as EOF encoding may be slightly different.

 In order to convert all wac files in a folder follow the test example given in:

 'folder name'/tuneR/tests/readWacTest.R

+this uses 'folder name'/tuneR/tests/Testfiles

+or try convert_folder_wac2wav(wac_folder)

 Note: whether the operating environment is 32-bit/64-bit or windows or unix makes a difference to the shared library.